adaptive-enforcement-lab/readability/docs/index.md

 ## The Short Version

 Readability formulas count words, sentences, and syllables.
-They output a grade level - the US school grade that can understand the text.
+They output a grade level: the US school grade that can understand the text.
 A score of 8 means an eighth grader should follow it.

 This tool runs those formulas on your Markdown files and tells you: